CodeBound-Annihilators/yelpproject/README.md

 ### MODELING ###

-BINNING SCORES TO RUN ANALYSIS
+### BINNING SCORES TO RUN ANALYSIS

 To use a classification model, we knew that we'd have to bin our scores.
 What we initially could not decided upon was the appropriate number of bins to use.
 Our first thought was to bin each individual number from 100 - 90, and a final bin of 89 and below.
-But we couldn't really justify the reason for doing so.
-Instead, we decided to use KMeans clustering and the elbow method to examine what the best number of bins would be for our data.
-The result led to our decision to use 5 bins.
-The resulting cluster ranges and total data coutns for each were:
+However, results of that produce a model that would not beat the baseline.
+We noted the importance of the scoring of 100 and from there created three additional bins by way of trail and error to create consistency in the value counts.
+We ended up with the following bins and counts:

-98-100 : 723
+100 : 447

-94-97 : 755
+96-99 : 697

-89-93 : 608
+92-95 : 608

-82-88 : 241

-56-81 : 82
+<92 : 657

 BASELINE MODEL: We created a baseline model by taking the bin with the highest number of entries and divided that number by the total number of data points : 755/2409 == .3134.
 We used this percentage as our baseline.

+MODEL ONE: Using Yelp Data

-We used a decision tree model with a RANDOM STATE of 42.
+We used a decision tree model first with a RANDOM STATE of 42.
 The hyper parameters passed included a max depth of 5, min_samples_leaf=1, min_samples_split=2.

-The fit on the training data resulted in .66 accuracy and the testing data was .63.
+This produced a model with an accuracy of .36.
+An improvement over the baseline model but having discovered that the relationship between the inspector and the scores they give was significant, we decided to create a feature that took into account the likelihood of an inspector assigning a score in a bin and used those features in the same classification model.
+This resulted in a accuracy score on the test data of .41.

+### Limitations of the Model

+We were unable to find a coherent method to classify the food categories of each restaurant.
+Using relative geographic data from the health department files did not improve the model to a greater extent than the inspector score probabilities did.